mzuniga58/RESTTemplate/Tutorial.md

 ```
 The "Policy" entry defines the name of the policy.
 It is these names you see in the dropdown.
 The "Scopes" entry defines the list of scopes that this policy supports.
 Given an access token (which you obtain from your identity provider) that contains at least one of these scopes, then this policy will allow you to access the function.
 If your access token does not contain any of these scopes, you will not be allowed to access the function, and the service will return **Unauthorized**.

 When this wizard creates the controller, all of the endpoints will be protected with the policy you choose.
-Or, you can choose the default value of **anonymous**.
-The **anonymous** policy allows anyone to hit your endpoint.
+Or, you can choose the default value of <b>anonymous</b>.
+The <b>anonymous</b> policy allows anyone to hit your endpoint.

 Not all endpoints in a controller must have the same policy.
 You can pick and choose.
-For example, you might set your GET functions to **anonymous**, allowing anyone to read data from your server, while setting the PUT, POST and DELETE funtions to some other policy you define.
+For example, you might set your GET functions to <b>anonymous</b>, allowing anyone to read data from your server, while setting the PUT, POST and DELETE funtions to some other policy you define.
 That means, anyone can read the data, but they will need a specific access token to manipulate the data.

-For now, let's just leave the policy at **anonymous**, letting anyone use our service.
+For now, let's just leave the policy at <b>anonymous</b>, letting anyone use our service.

 Press OK to generate the controller.
 The resulting code should look like this...
 ```